Dingo Ate My Taco

 The Tortilla Question, and Why It Matters in Abbotsford

 Melbourne's inner north has absorbed a lot of Mexican food over the past decade, and the quality spread is wide.
 At one end, flour-heavy wraps with generic fillings occupy cheap lunch slots.
 At the other, a smaller cohort of venues has started treating masa as a craft material, sourcing heirloom corn varieties, applying traditional nixtamalization, and pressing tortillas to order.
-Dingo Ate My Taco, operating in Abbotsford with a focus on breakfast formats and birria, sits closer to that second category.
+Dingo Ate My Taco, a casual Tex-Mex tacos restaurant in Abbotsford priced at about $15 per person, sits closer to that second category.
 The distinction matters more than it might first appear.

 Abbotsford is a reasonable address for this kind of operation.
 The suburb sits between Collingwood and Richmond along the Yarra, and its food strip has matured into a mix of independent cafés, wine-focused casual spots, and neighbourhood restaurants that assume a fairly literate customer base.
 It is not the concentrated dining precinct of nearby Fitzroy, where Cutler & Co. anchors a broader fine-dining cluster, but it has developed its own low-key character.
 A masa-forward taco venue fits that register: technically serious, visually unpretentious, priced for repeat visits.